 Name Change when Living Between 2 Countries

 If you live between two countries it can be difficult to know where to change names and what process to follow.
-Changing names, whether by marriage, divorce or legal name change can be done in Australia by Australian permanent residents or citizens regardless of where else you hold a passport or any other country where you may also reside.
+Changing names, whether by marriage, divorce or legal name change, is available to any Australian citizen or permanent resident.
+This is regardless of where else you may hold a passport or any other country where you may also reside.

 Changing names in Australia – Legal Name Change